 Looking for a specific species?
 Why not support local, independent sellers in the process?
 Find succulent cuttings for sale on the Candide Marketplace.

 Choose your succulent:

-This article and easy to follow timeline are focused on the propagation of succulent leaves using the classic succulent species Crassula ovata
+This easy to follow article is focused on the propagation of succulent leaves using the classic succulent species Crassula ovata

 , this is one of the easiest succulents to propagate from leaves.

 But first, it's important to note that some species propagate faster than others and a few succulents won’t propagate from leaves at all.

 For example, species in the genus Aeonium

 are extremely difficult to propagate from leaves.
 It is possible, but fails more often than it succeeds, instead these are better propagated from stem cuttings

 1. Select a leaf